Litoprobka/canary/README.md

 ```haskell
 runST : exists s.
 ST s a -> a
 ```
-This way, there are impredicative instantiations going on when we write
+This way, there are no impredicative instantiations going on when we write
 ```haskell
 computation = runST <| do
     ...
 ```
-and there's not need to special case `<|` [like GHC used to have](https://gitlab.haskell.org/ghc/ghc/blob/795986aaf33e2ffc233836b86a92a77366c91db2/compiler/typecheck/TcExpr.hs#L323-L334) with `$`
+and there's no need to special case `<|` [like GHC used to have](https://gitlab.haskell.org/ghc/ghc/blob/795986aaf33e2ffc233836b86a92a77366c91db2/compiler/typecheck/TcExpr.hs#L323-L334) with `$`

 In general, wherever Haskell type checking failed with the funky message about a skolem escaping its scope, <language> infers an existential instead.